 I was treated by her twice.
 I didn't go two weeks in a row, but I went six months apart.
 Interestingly, when I ask her if results are temporary, she says that that's not the right question.
 As long as I keep good habits and know how to manage stress to have less tension in my neck and shoulders, the facial bones should not shift downward again.
 So all treatments produce incremental results versus fixing things that then reverse back to how it used to be pre-treatment.

 The first thing she did was press down extremely hard on my finger joints and twist them all around.
 She mentioned that this really helps reset a lot of the muscles throughout my body.
 (Pain level: 8 out of 10, with 10 being unbearable pain, or the moment I walk out and never look back.)

-Next, she taped little balls made out of geramanium to my ears all along the outer edge, which helps to relieve tension throughout the body, as seen in the image above.
+Next, she taped little balls made out of germanium to my ears all along the outer edge, which is meant to help relieve tension throughout the body, as seen in the image above.
 (Pain level: 3 out of 10.)

 She then began to knead my cheekbones to loosen up the muscles in my face so that when she works the rest of my body, the bones can more easily shift and reset back to where they naturally should be.
 (Pain level: 6 out of 10.)